 The practice had made reasonable adjustments for patients with disabilities.
-These included step free access and an accessible toilet with hand rails and a call bell.
+This included step free access, a magnifying glass and accessible toilet with hand rails.
+A disability access audit had been completed and an action plan formulated in order to continually improve access for patients.